Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 • The RSVP deadline and method

-It’s important to send out the invitations well in advance of the rehearsal dinner, ideally at least two to three weeks before the event.
+It’s important to send out the invitations well before the rehearsal dinner, ideally at least two to three weeks before the event.
 This will give guests enough time to make arrangements and RSVP.
-Remember to be clear about who is invited to the rehearsal dinner – typically, it’s the wedding party, immediate family members, and out-of-town guests, but it’s up to the host to decide.
+Remember to be clear about who is invited to the rehearsal dinner.
+Typically, it’s the wedding party, immediate family members, and out-of-town guests, but it’s up to the host to decide.

 If it is a larger party, an invitation could be sent out in the mail separately about six weeks before the event or coordinated and put in the same envelope as the wedding invitations, which usually should go out eight weeks before.